Architecture

 Four protected titles

-The professional titles of architect, urban planner, interior architect and garden and landscape architect have been protected by the Architects' Title Act (WAT) since 1988.
-The Architects' Register implements the law and manages the official registration of architects.
-By setting educational requirements upon registration in the register - and also in the period after registration - the professional competence of spatial designers in the register is monitored.
-Since 2015, in addition to a master's degree in one of the four disciplines, successfully completing the Professional Experience Period (BEP) has also been a condition for registration in the register.
-During the Professional Experience Period, graduated master's students gain work experience in the chosen discipline over a period of two years..
-The introduction of the BEP was intended to bridge the gap between education and professional practice.
+The professional titles of architect, urban planner, interior architect, and garden and landscape architect have been protected by the Architects Title Act (WAT) since 1988.
+The Architects Register implements the Act and manages the official registration of architects.
+By setting educational requirements upon registration in the register – and also after registration – the professional competence of spatial designers is established in the register. monitoredSince 2015, in addition to a Master's degree in one of the four disciplines, successful completion of the Professional Experience Period (BEP) is also a condition for registration in the register.
+During the Professional Experience Period, graduate master's students over a period of two years of work experience in the chosen discipline.
+The introduction of the BEP aimed to bridge the gap between education and professional practice.

 n | Source: Architects Register 2025